ojeojeikere-study/aws-infra-migration-automation/aws-infra-migration-automation/README.md

 ## 📘 Project Overview
 This project demonstrates how to migrate a legacy on-premise application to a modern, scalable AWS infrastructure with **zero downtime**.
-It showcases infrastructure automation, database migration, monitoring, and cost optimization—key skills for a Senior DevOps Engineer.
+It showcases infrastructure automation, database migration, monitoring, and cost optimization

 ---